emil-raev/LS_JS120/test_prep.md

 ## Constructors and Prototypes

 Constructor functions technically are regular functions.
 They are named with capital letter first.
 They should be executed only with "new" operator.
-When the function is invoked with `new` keyword, the following steps happen:
+When the function is invoked with `new` keyword, the following steps happen: (arrow, generators, short methods, builtins can't be constructors)

 1. A new empty object is created and assigned to `this`.
 2. The function body executes.
 Usually it modifies `this`, adds new properties to it.